 Experience Alexandria’s most chilling ghost tour to uncover the hauntings of a colonial city where restless phantoms tread in George Washington’s ghostly footsteps.Book Now

-From natives who lived here thousands of years ago, to John Smith and the Revolutionary and Civil Wars, join us for an unflinching look into the city’s history, and tales of the very real hauntings experienced by its residents.
+From early native inhabitants to John Smith and the Revolutionary and Civil Wars, join Alexandria Ghosts for an unflinching look into the city’s history, and the very real hauntings experienced by its residents.